veselosky/django-commoncontent/README.md

   Articles.
 Each Author also has an RSS Feed.

 Common Content provides views and templates (using Bootstrap 5) for each type, along with a few different options for list display.
+The templates include Open Graph metadata and Schema.org metadata for social sharing and SEO.
+The templates load the Bootstrap CSS and JavaScript from a CDN by default, so there's nothing else to install and little or no front-end to deal with (but you can override this in your own templates, see the `bootstrap_styles` block below).

 In addition to the content pages, Common Content also provides:

 - `Menu` and `Link` - These models define a list of links that can be used to implement site navigation menus, footer links, etc.
-- `SiteVar` - Site variables store bits of information that are reused across the site.
-  Things like the default copyright notice, site tagline, analytics IDs, etc. can be stored in SiteVars.
-All variables for a site are injected into every template context using the Common Content Context Processor so they are available on every page, even pages not provided by Common Content.
 - Redirects - Includes the Django redirects app, with a custom middleware to support temporary redirects.
 - `AbstractCreativeWork` and `BasePage` - These are abstract Django models that you can